 Women have always pursued creative hobbies to show off their artistic capabilities.
 While our mothers may have done needlework, pottery, or crocheted blankets, their mothers and grandmothers might have hand-painted dreamy, impressionistic floral patterns on porcelain buttons.

 Hand-painting china emerged as a fashionable hobby among middle and upper-class housewives around 1876 because of a popular porcelain display at the Philadelphia Centennial Exposition (the first world fair held in the USA).
 In fact, a contemporary observer commented that the exhibit “sent china painting like a prairie flame across the wide expanse of the land.”

 Painting porcelain also gained traction because a growing number of women were finding themselves with extra leisure time.
-Women still, for the most part, did not work outside the home and the expanding middle classes usually employed servants to do domestic work.
+For the most part, women still did not work outside the home, and the expanding middle classes usually employed servants to do domestic work.